stefanjf/Archive-MS-Teams-Messages/README.md

 This was written to support CVR Teams migration efforts.
 However, it should work on any Teams tenant that is accessible from the Microsoft Graph API.

 This code uses the Microsoft Graph API to pull and output all messages (and replies) from a channel(s) in a Team.
-The function ```pullMessagesIntoJSON``` will download all the messages/replies.
-This can be saved as JSON or parsed with ```parseJSONintoHTML``` and saved as an HTML file for easy reading.
+It outputs JSON and a parsed HTML version of the channel's messages.
 Here's an example of what the HTML output looks like:

 <img src="imgs/example_html_output.png" alt="ex"
 	title="A cute kitten" width="600"  />